 Homemade Orange & Coconut Face Scrub Recipe

-To use simply remove a small amount of the orange and coconut face scrub from the container and combine with a small amount of water in your hand.
+To use simply remove a small amount of the orange and coconut face scrub from the container.
+Then combine it with a small amount of water in your hand.
 Massage onto your face to gently cleanse, detoxify and exfoliate.

-To use as a mask mix with water to form a paste, using just enough water so that the coconut face scrub glides onto skin, and apply to your face avoiding the eye area.
+To use this mixture as a face mask, mix with water to form a paste.
+Use just enough water so that the coconut face scrub glides onto skin.
+Then apply to your face avoiding the eye area.
 Leave on for about 10 minutes, then with wet hands re-wet and massage the mask onto your face to exfoliate, then rinse and pat dry.

-For oily skin use this mask several times a week.
-For drier skin, use less often.
+For oily skin, you can use this mask several times a week.
+For drier skin, use this product less often.

 This orange and coconut face scrub recipe can also be used a body scrub for other problem skin areas.